JonathanAMichaels/PixelProcessingPipeline/README.md

 ## Usage
 Organize each experiment into one directory with a Neuropixel folder inside (e.g. 041422_g0), a Myomatrix folder (e.g. 2022-04-14_09-48-02_myo, which must have _myo at the end) and any .kinarm data files generated.
 The Myomatrix folder must be organized either as 'folder_myo/Record Node ###/continuous/' for binary open ephys data, or as 'folder_myo/Record Node ###/***.continuous' for open ephys format data.

+Each time a sort is performed, a new folder will be created in the experiment directory with the date and time of the sort.
+Inside this folder will be the sorted data, the phy output files, and a copy of the ops used to sort the data.
+The original OpenEphys data will not be modified.

+#### Micromamba Activation
+Every time you open a new terminal, you must activate the environment.
+If micromamba was used, activate the environment using

+    micromamba activate pipeline

 #### VirtualEnv Activation
-Every time you open a new terminal, you must activate current source.
 If virtualenv was used, activate the source using

     source ~/pipeline/bin/activate